 The discovery of Eris triggered a fiery debate among astronomers.
 If Pluto is a planet, then so should Eris.
 Eventually, both were classed as dwarf planets after the IAU issued new criteria for what constitutes a planet.
 Essentially, the IAU says that a planet must:

 - have sufficient mass to assume hydrostatic equilibrium (gets squished into a sphere-like object due to gravity);

 - must clear the neighborhood around its orbit.

 In August 2006, the IAU ruled that Pluto would no longer be considered a planet because it doesn’t “clear the neighborhood around its orbit.”
 Pluto’s oblong orbit overlaps that of Neptune, so it was disqualified.

-Bearing this in mind, it’s clear that had the IAU not stuck to its new rules, we would have had at least 13 planets in the solar system now.
+Bearing this in mind, it’s clear that had the IAU not stuck to its new rules, we would now have had at least 13 planets in the solar system.
 But why should that be a problem?